juanelas/node-browser-skel/src/docs/index.md

 Besides the actual code, you should create unit testing (mocha+chai) files either in the `test` or the `src/ts` directory, although in the latter case only files ending with `.spec.ts` or `.test.ts` will be considered as test files.

-When creating the tests, you MUST NOT import either `mocha`, `chai` or your package.
-They have been automatically added to the global scope.
-You must import your module with the shortcut `#pkg`.
+When creating the tests, you MUST NOT import either `mocha` or `chai`, since they have been automatically added to the global scope.
+You MUST IMPORT your module with the shortcut `#pkg`.
 In short:

 - `mocha` global variable points to mocha;
 - `chai` points to chai;